kagiko/vaultwarden-wiki/Third-party-packages.md

-This page is an index of third-party bitwarden_rs packages.
-As these packages are not maintained or controlled by bitwarden_rs, they can lag behind official releases, sometimes significantly.
-If you rely on these packages, you might want to [enable watching](https://docs.github.com/en/github/managing-subscriptions-and-notifications-on-github/viewing-your-subscriptions#configuring-your-watch-settings-for-an-individual-repository) for new bitwarden_rs releases and let the maintainer know if the package isn't being kept up to date.
+This page is an index of third-party vaultwarden packages.
+As these packages are not maintained or controlled by vaultwarden, they can lag behind official releases, sometimes significantly.
+If you rely on these packages, you might want to [enable watching](https://docs.github.com/en/github/managing-subscriptions-and-notifications-on-github/viewing-your-subscriptions#configuring-your-watch-settings-for-an-individual-repository) for new vaultwarden releases and let the maintainer know if the package isn't being kept up to date.

 ## Arch Linux